 We operate as a holding company with operations conducted primarily through our subsidiaries.
 We intend to conduct our activities in a manner so as not to be deemed an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act").
 Generally, this means that we do not invest or intend to invest in securities as our primary business and that no more than 40% of our total assets will be invested in investment securities, as that term is defined in the Investment Company Act.
 Pursuant to the Investment Company Act, we believe that our subsidiary Ault Lending is excluded from the definition of an investment company.
+We also maintain a controlling interest in Avalanche, a textile company, which does business as MTIX International ("MTIX").

+Originally, we were primarily a solution-driven organization that designed, developed, manufactured and sold high-grade customized and flexible power system solutions for the medical, military, telecom and industrial markets.
+Currently, this business is conducted by Digital Power.
 Although we actively seek growth through acquisitions, we will also continue to focus on high-grade and custom product designs for the commercial, medical and military/defense markets, where customers demand high density, high efficiency and ruggedized products to meet the harshest and/or military mission critical operating conditions.